Studies show that cash flow mismanagement is one of the most common causes of failure in small and medium-sized businesses (SMBs).

 A Capital One study found that 42% of small business owners list cash flow management as their top concern.
 If not properly handled, cash flow problems can result in things such as late payroll and the inability to pay vendors, suppliers, or employees.
-It not only impacts a SMB’s ability to continue moving forward, but also can damage your reputation in the eyes of clients and possible partners.
+It impacts an SMB’s ability to continue moving forward and can damage your reputation in the eyes of clients and possible partners.

 - Not keeping enough cash reserves